ast-grep/ast-grep.github.io/website/guide/rule-config/composite-rule.md

 :::danger Rule object does not guarantee rule matching order Rule object does not guarantee the order of rule matching.
 It is possible that the `inside` rule matches before the `pattern` rule in the example above.
 :::

+Rule order is not important if rules are independent.
+However, matching metavaraible in patterns depends on the result of previous pattern matching.
+If you use pattern with metavaraibles, make sure to use `all` array to guarantee rule execution order.